Because the statute database is maintained primarily for legislative drafting purposes,

 (b) Programs; drug overdose prevention.

-(1) The Director may establish a program to provide
+(1) The Department may establish a program to provide

-(2) The Director may provide advice to State and
+(2) The Department may provide advice to State and

 local officials on the growing drug overdose crisis, including the prevalence of drug overdose incidents, programs promoting the disposal of unused prescription drugs, trends in drug overdose incidents, and solutions to the drug overdose crisis.